Jones3D-The-Infernal-Engine/Documentation/README.md

 ### Game level files
 There are 2 types of level files:
-* [NDY](ndy.md) - text based level format which can be edit in any text editor.
+* [NDY](ndy.md) - text based level format which can be edited in any text editor.
 The documentation for this file format can be found in [ndy.md](ndy.md)
 * CND - is compact binary level format.
-The structure of file is similar to NDY file format.
-File besides defining level structure also stores `mat`, `key` and `sound` game assets for the level.
+The structure of such file is similar to NDY file format.
+Such a file, besides defining level structure, also stores `mat`, `key` and `sound` game assets for the level.
 The C++ code for CND file structure can be found in: [https://github.com/smlu/ProjectMarduk/tree/develop/libraries/libim/content/asset/world/impl/serialization/cnd](https://github.com/smlu/ProjectMarduk/tree/develop/libraries/libim/content/asset/world/impl/serialization/cnd)

 ## File naming convention